Diamond DA40 Diamond Star: Operational history

 The DA40 has accumulated a very low accident record, particularly with regard to stall and spin accidents.
 Its overall and fatal accident rates are one-eighth that of the general aviation fleet and include no stall-related accidents.
 The level of safe operation is attributed to its high aspect ratio wing, low wing loading and benign flight characteristics.
 The aircraft can be trimmed full nose up, engine set to idle and it will descend at 600-1200 ft/min at 48 kn hands-off, a lower rate of descent than the competitor Cirrus SR22 can achieve with its airframe ballistic parachute deployed.

 In a 2011 analysis by Aviation Consumer magazine, the DA40 was shown to have had a fatal accident rate of 0.35/100,000 hours, the lowest in US general aviation and considerably better than the market leading Cirrus SR20 and SR22, which that year had a combined fatal accident rate of 1.6/100,000, despite its full aircraft parachute system.
 By comparison, the Cessna 172 had a fatal accident rate of 0.45/100,000 hours.

-A Chinese flying school has used its CD-135 for 13 hours per day on average.